johannacarolinep/viridian-square/README.md

 <a id="colours"></a>
 #### Colour scheme

-Preliminary colour scheme: The primary brand colour, #40826, Viridian green, will be included.
-The other colours may be adjusted at a later stage in the project.
+The colour scheme is based around the primary brand colour, #40826, Viridian green after which the website is named.

+To complement the primary brand colour, a light accent (beige) and a dark accent colour (a darker green) was chosen.

+Lastly a very dark, almost black, colour was used as a softer alternative to black, and a light gray, to function as a light, subtle background colour.

 ![Colour scheme](documentation/design/colour-scheme.png)